rails/rails/guides/source/association_basics.md

 Depending on the use case, it's usually a good idea to create a non-unique index and optionally a foreign key constraint on the author column for the books table.
 Adding an index on the `author_id` column improves query performance when retrieving books associated with a specific author.

-Optionally, a foreign key constraint ensures that the `author_id` in the books table must correspond to a valid `id` in the `authors` table, maintaining data integrity.
+If you wish to enforce [referential integrity](https://en.wikipedia.org/wiki/Referential_integrity) at the database level, add the [`foreign_key: true`](active_record_migrations.html#foreign-keys) option to the ‘reference’ column declarations above.
+This will ensure that the `author_id` in the books table must correspond to a valid `id` in the `authors` table,

 ```ruby
 create_table :books do |t|